-The issues determined by the judgment arise in relation to many other defined benefit pension schemes.
-The Trustee of the Scheme is aware that the issue may affect the Scheme, is working with its advisors to provide an update to members affected by this issue in due course.
+The Trustee of the Scheme is aware that the issue may affect the Scheme, and is working with its advisors to provide an update to members affected by this issue in due course.
+The liability will be included in the accounts once this has been calculated.